socnetv/app/README.md

-# 5. Usage & documentation
+# 6. Usage & documentation

-For usage documentation, there are tooltips and What's This help messages inside the application, when running SocNetV.
+To help you work with the application, there are tooltips and What's This help messages inside the application, when running SocNetV.

 To see the full documentation, press F1 to display the SocNetV Manual.